jyrao/SoccerAgent/Challenge.md

 ## 🛠️ Dataset Specifications

-#### Train/Validation Dataset
+#### Train/Validation/Test/Challenge Dataset
-From our previous work, we provide a benchmark [**SoccerBench**](https://huggingface.co/datasets/Homie0609/SoccerBench), which can be used for train set and validation set, it is the largest multimodal soccer benchmark featuring:
+From the challenge dataset page [here](https://huggingface.co/datasets/SoccerNet/SN-VQA-2026), you can find the  train/valid/test/challenge set of this challenge.
+With each `.zip` file contains a `.json` file and a `materials` folder, where `.json` file contains the questions (`challenge.zip` has no answers) and `materials` folder contains the required picture/videos in the questions.

+Such train.zip and valid.zip is split from the benchmark [SoccerBench](https://huggingface.co/datasets/Homie0609/SoccerBench), which is the largest multimodal soccer understanding QA benchmark introduced by our previous work of **SoccerAgent**.
+In the train/valid dataset, you could find the soccer understanding QA pairs featuring:

-- **Around 10k QA pairs** across 13 tasks
+- **Around 10k QA pairs** across 14 tasks
 - **Balanced distribution** across modalities and difficulty levels
 - **Multi-choice format** with one correct answer and three distractors
 - **Professional annotations** from soccer experts